palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

   On Linux, put the RFduino folder and everything it contains in arduino-1.5.8/hardware/arduino

-This process does not require 3rd party hardware.
-Before you begin, note that there is a switch on the dongle that allows for selection between **RESET** and **GPIO6**.
-This switch routes the DTR pin from the FTDI chip to either RESET or GPIO6 pin on the RFduino module.
-When the switch is in the GPIO6 position, the Dongle is ready for general communication, code upload, and streamingData mode to the OpenBCI Board.
-When the switch is in the RESET position, it is possible to upload code to the RFduino right there on the Dongle.

 **NOTE FOR LINUX USERS**
 Linux users will need to have the program [wine](https://www.winehq.org/) installed in order to continue.
 There is a dependency for the arduino code that requires the running  `RFDLoader.exe` to continue.
 In order to run this .exe, do the following: